YangG-Morph/Particle_Simulator/README.md

 Has some predefined settings for reference at the top.

-Left click to deflect particles and right click to randomize settings.
+Left click to deflect particles, middle click to randomize settings and right click on settings to activate sliders.

 * 10,000 Particles gets around 20-30 fps